nathanielburman/thesis-repeater-to-repeat-a-sign-of-torture-brain/README.md

 4. repeating becomes painful at a point for most and repeating will taper off for most
 5. a tortured brain may be able to repeat more with less pain due to the signifigance of the pain already in state considering the difference.

-A sign of torture may be the repeator-brain, where a person or conciousness will be able to repeat a phrase or word moer times than a 'normal' person can without causing pain to themselves.
+A sign of torture may be the repeator-brain, where a person or conciousness will be able to repeat a phrase or word more times than a 'normal' person can without causing pain to themselves.

 Repeating a word or phrase can derive new meaning from it.
 I have repeated phrases for days to weeks, praying, spelling, cursing, searching, learning, listening.